Members

 Chris Wade is a former graduate student in the College of Natural Resources at NC State in the RES-Lab and received a master’s degree in forestry and natural resource economics from Virginia Tech.
 He is currently an senior natural resource economist and manager at RTI international.
 His research focuses on applying dynamic, spatially explicit modeling frameworks to assess tradeoffs in coupled human-environmental systems.
 His research covers an array of topics including forestry, land use, climate change mitigation, groundwater management, and coastal resources.
 Chris was a member of the 2022 Young Scientist’s Summer Program at IIASA and a STEPS Scholar at NC State.

-Alexandra Hays completed a Master’s in Natural Resources in 2023.
+Alexandra Hayes completed a Master’s in Natural Resources in 2023.
 Her thesis work focused on drivers of food security in California’s Central Valley — part of an NSF-funded project on food-energy-water nexus sustainability.
 She received her B.A. in economics and sustainable development from Columbia University in 2021.
-She is broadly interested in examining the socioeconomic implications of various policy pathways and environmental change on historically marginalized communities.
-Allie was a member of the inaugural Climate Leaders Program where she interned at RTI International, was a member of the 2021 National Champion Women’s Cross-Country team at NC State.
+She is broadly interested in examining the implications of various policy pathways and environmental change in the food-energy-water nexus.
+Allie was a member of the inaugural Climate Leaders Program where she interned at RTI International.
 Allie is currently an Energy Trading Analyst at Brookfield Renewable U.S.